handekaraca/Speaker-Recognition-Using-Deep-Learning-and-Log-Mel-Spectrograms/README.md

 * CNNs combined with log-Mel spectrograms provide powerful speaker embeddings.
 * Even with a limited dataset, proper preprocessing and augmentation can yield high generalization.
 * The model is lightweight and suitable for real-time applications and potentially mobile deployment.

-Would you like me to generate this as a downloadable `README.md` file as well?